skip to main content

 5G technologies have been at the forefront for years now, and they reach speeds up to a gigabit or faster.
 However, 4G technologies still fill an important niche in our telecommunications ecosystem.
 Using a complicated system of network routing, it handles a lot of the slower traffic that 5G doesn’t and forms the backbone of connectivity in rural areas.

-Alternatives to 4G LTE home internet
+Alternatives to fixed wireless home internet

 Getting home internet using cellular signals can be better than nothing, but it’s still not as fast as cable or fiber internet.
 If you can switch to a fully wired alternative without paying extra, we think you should.